Ravnur-Inc/ams-api-replacement-demo-app/docs/data-migration.md

 1. Go to RMS Console and press the "Data migration" button for your RMS account.
       ![Console credentials](img/data-migration-console.png)
 You will se the form where you should enter AMS Api Access JSON credentials in JSON format and comma separated list of emails for notifications about migration status (optional).
+Then press "Start Migration" button.
       ![Console credentials](img/data-migration-start.png)